Ravensburger: History

 Today there are approximately 1800 available books and 850 games as well as puzzles, hobby products, and CD-ROM titles at Ravensburger and its subsidiaries, which include Alea for "hobby and ardent game players" and F.X.
 Schmid for games, playing cards and children's books.
 Ravensburger products are exported to more than fifty countries.

 Under the label F.X.
 Schmid, Ravensburger produces one of the only two packs of true Tarock cards in Germany: a 54-card pack of the Bourgeois Tarot pattern with genre scenes and used for playing the game of Cego, popular in the Black Forest region.

 In September 2010, Ravensburger broke the world record for the largest jigsaw puzzle, with one designed by late pop artist Keith Haring titled "Keith Haring: Double Retrospect".
 Built from 32,256 pieces, it measured 17' × 6' (5.18 m x 1.82 m) and came with a hand truck for transportation.
 Ravensburger has since released larger puzzles, with their largest being "Memorable Disney Moments" and "Making Mickey Magic" having 40,320 pieces each, however they have also since lost the world record to a 51,300 piece puzzle released by Kodak.

 Swedish toy train company BRIO was acquired by the Ravensburger Group on 8 January 2015.
 In 2017, Ravensburger acquired American game company Wonder Forge.

 The company's North American division, Ravensburger NA, is based in Seattle, Washington and releases approximately 25 games per year, the most successfully of which so far is Villainous, based on various Disney properties.
 Ravensburger NA sold about 3 million copies of games in 2018.

+In June 2026, Ravensburger acquired a majority stake in toy company Steiff.